 Historic bridges tell us about the people who built them, what materials were available, and how they thought about shaping and joining together those materials.
 As such, a bridge is a direct reflection of the knowledge and skills of its engineer or builder, and of the society and culture that sponsored its construction.

 The evolution of bridge technology in America is a story that begins with colonial carpenters and masons building mostly short-span bridges of timber or stone using traditional methods.

-From 1800 to 1860, the growth in overland trade and the introduction of turnpikes, canals, and railroads prompted experimentation and investment in longer bridges to span America's wide rivers.
-This led first to the development of wood truss bridges, often covered with siding and a roof to protect the load-carrying trusses, and second to the use of iron for greater strength and capacity.
+From 1800 to 1860, growth in overland trade and the introduction of turnpikes, canals and railroads prompted experimentation and investment in longer bridges to span America's wide rivers.
+This led to the development of wood truss bridges, often covered with siding and a roof to protect the load-carrying trusses, and then to the use of iron for greater strength and capacity.

 The federal and state governments established highway agencies with chief engineers who promoted the use of standardized bridge designs in the development of state highway systems.
 Most of North Carolina's historic highway bridges date from the late 1910s to 1950s, and the era of federal and state-sponsored improvements.

 To further explore the types of bridges built in North Carolina and their technology, search and click through the below titles.